callstack/react-native-testing-library/website/docs/TestingEnvironment.md

 ## Testing Environment

 React Native Testing Library allows you to write integration and component tests for your React Native app or library.
-While the JSX code used in tests closely resembles your React Native app, the things are not quite simple as they might appear.
-In this document we will describe the key elements of our testing environment and highlight things to be aware when writing more advanced tests or diagnosing issues.
+While the JSX code used in tests closely resembles your React Native app, the things are not quite as simple as they might appear.
+In this document we will describe the key elements of our testing environment and highlight things to be aware of when writing more advanced tests or diagnosing issues.

 ### React renderers

 React allows you to write declarative code using JSX, write function or class components, or use hooks like `useState`.
-In order to output the results of your components it needs to work with a render.
-Every React app uses some type of renderer: React Native is a renderer for mobile apps, web apps use React DOM, and there are other more [specialised renderers](https://github.com/chentsulin/awesome-react-renderer) that can can e.g. render to console or HTML canvas.
+In order to output the results of your components it needs to work with a renderer.
+Every React app uses some type of renderer: React Native is a renderer for mobile apps, web apps use React DOM, and there are other more [specialised renderers](https://github.com/chentsulin/awesome-react-renderer) that can e.g. render to console or HTML canvas.

-When you run your tests in React Native Testing Library, somewhat contrary to what the name suggest, they are actually **not** using React Native render.
+When you run your tests in React Native Testing Library, somewhat contrary to what the name suggest, they are actually **not** using React Native renderer.
 This is because this renderer needs to be run on iOS or Android operating system, so it would need to run on device or simulator.

-### React Test Render
+### React Test Renderer

-Instead, RNTL uses React Test Renderer which is a specialised renderer that allows rending to pure JavaScript objects without access to mobile OS, and can run in Node.js environment using Jest (or other JavaScript test runners).
+Instead, RNTL uses React Test Renderer which is a specialised renderer that allows rendering to pure JavaScript objects without access to mobile OS, and that can run in a Node.js environment using Jest (or any other JavaScript test runner).

-Using React Test Renders has both pros and cons.
+Using React Test Renderer has pros and cons.

 Benefits:

-- tests can run on most CIs (linux, etc) and do not require mobile device or emulator
+- tests can run on most CIs (linux, etc) and do not require a mobile device or emulator
 - faster test execution
 - light runtime environment